Vengiro/funGPT/README.md

 - ✅ Positional Encoding (PE) support
 - ✅ Clean modular code, easy to extend or fine-tune
 - ⏳ Rotary Positional Embedding (RoPE) — *coming soon*
-- ⏳ Efficient training with batching and gradient accumulation
+- ✅ Efficient training with batching
 - ⏳ Trainer and logging system for quick experimentation

-## 🚀 Motivation
+##  Motivation

 This project was born out of curiosity and a desire to deeply understand the internals of transformer-based language models.
 It started as a school homework on transformers at CMU